Complete Guide for GST Registration in Canada

 Yes, if your business reaches the revenue threshold set by the CRA, you must register for GST, regardless of your business structure.

 The threshold is $30,000 in annual revenue.
-Nevertheless, the CRA website should always be checked for the most recent information.
+However, it’s essential to check the CRA website for the most up-to-date information.

 No, you can only claim input tax credits (ITCs) on GST paid after your GST registration date.